 - 1. Level the trailer from side to side and front to rear.
 Open all faucets. - 2.
-Turn the water pump switch to the ON position to expel water from the storage tank - Open all drain valves including exterior water service valve. - 4.
+Turn the water pump switch to the ON position to expel water from the storage tank - 3.
+Open all drain valves including exterior water service valve, if applicable. - 4.
 While the water is draining from the system, open and flush the toilet-flushing valve.
-Depress hand spray thumb button on the telephone shower head while holding down inside the tub and drain all water from the flexible hose.
-Unscrew the heads on both spray units and store. - 5.
+Operate the shower head while holding it down inside the tub and drain all water from the flexible hose. - 5.
 Turn the pump switch OFF after all water has been removed from the storage tank. - 6.
-Disconnect outlet hose from water pump. - Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and allow any remaining water to drain out. - 8.
-After the water has stopped running from the drain lines, apply 50 lb. of air pressure at the city water inlet.
-An air-to-city water adapter is available from your dealer's RV accessory store.
-Be sure the toilet valve, all drain valves, and faucets are open and the pump outlet hose is disconnected.
-This can be done at a service station and will force any remaining water from the water heater and remove any water that may be trapped in low areas.
+Disconnect outlet hose from water pump.
+Turn the pump on until all the water is expelled.
+This water, about 1/2 cup, can be caught in a towel or rag. - 7.
+Reconnect the water pump outlet. - Lower the front of the trailer as far as the jack will allow and let the trailer sit until water ceases to drain (no droplets are forming), then crank the jack up as high as it will go until water ceases to drain.